symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 With multisignature accounts managed on-chain, the NEM multisignature implementation is different from many other—so-called client-side—multisignature implementations.

-1. An account must be converted to a :doc:`multisignature account <../../concepts/multisig-account>`.
+1. An account must opt-in as cosignatory to a :doc:`multisignature account <../../concepts/multisig-account>`.

 Different to NIS1, the account modification entries now hold fields for ``minimum approval`` and ``minimum removal``: